 Those that struggle with overheating during the night might enjoy a wool or cotton pillow.
 Similar to bamboo these materials stay cool naturally during the night and they absorb moisture.
 However, they are quite firm, which can cause discomfort, so keep this in mind.

 Sleepers who want to concentrate on supportiveness & comfort should look into memory foam pillows.
-For that reason, memory foam is one of the most popular pillows fillings today.
+For that reason, memory foam is one of the most popular pillow fillings today.
 This is because memory foam provides some useful properties.
 The foam reacts to body heat to provide adequate support to both our head, neck and shoulders.
+A supportive memory foam pillow can revolutionise your sleeping experience.
 One slight drawback is that memory foam can get quite warm, but newer versions have addressed this by increasing breathability by using layers of memory foam and highly breathable covers.

 Of course, there are other pillow materials which come with their own pros and cons.
 For example, some buckwheat and water-based pillows allow you to add or take away fill so that you can get the height just right.
 We recommend that you do some further research if you have more specific needs.